artemkv/artemkv.github.io/cryptography.md

 - MD5 is fine for checksum and other non-cryptographic purposes
 - PBKDF2 (Salt + repeated hashing) for storing password hashes (or when deriving a secret key from a passphrase)
 - AES (+ 256bit CBC as a default choice) for symmetric encryption
-- Diffie–Hellman if you need to securely communicate the shared key (for a single use) for symmetric encryption and you can only use the public channel
+- Diffie–Hellman if you need to securely communicate the shared key (for a single use) for symmetric encryption, and you can only use the public channel
 - RSA for asymmetric encryption
 - Encrypt hash (digest) using private key to produce a digital signature
 - Encrypt session keys using public key for a secure session